v0lta/Complex-gated-recurrent-neural-networks/README.md

 https://github.com/amarshah/complex_RNN
 and https://github.com/stwisdom/urnn

-The custom optimizers class contains the Stiefel-Manifold optimizer proposed by Wisdom et al. (https://arxiv.org/abs/1611.00035) this is the default.
+The custom optimizers class contains the Stiefel-Manifold optimizer proposed in "Full-Capacity Unitary Recurrent Neural Networks" by Wisdom et al. (https://arxiv.org/abs/1611.00035) this is the default.
-In order to work with the basis proposed by Arjovski and Shah (https://arxiv.org/abs/1511.06464) you can set `arjovski_basis=True`, for the complex cells implemented in `custom_cells.py`.
+In order to work with the basis proposed by Arjovski and Shah et al in "Unitary Evolution Recurrent Neural Networks" (https://arxiv.org/abs/1511.06464) you can set `arjovski_basis=True`, for the complex cells implemented in `custom_cells.py`.

 You don't have to work in the complex domain.
 To create real valued cells simply set the `real` argument in the constructor to `True` and choose a real valued